-Connect a network drive to a dedicated server
+Connect a network drive to the server

 Network disk — is a scalable external network block storage with triple data replication.
 Triple replication of disk volumes provides high data integrity.
 Suitable for rapid scaling of server disk space.